 References should be numbered consecutively in the order in which they first appear in the text using superscript Arabic numerals in parentheses, e.g. ‘The conceptual difficulty of this approach has recently been highlighted(1,2)’.
 If a reference is cited more than once, the same number should be used each time.
 References cited only in tables and figure legends should be numbered in sequence from the last number used in the text and in the order of mention of the individual tables and figures in the text.

 At the end of the paper, on a page(s) separate from the text, references should be listed in numerical order using the Vancouver system.
 When an article has more than three authors only the names of the first three authors should be given followed by ‘et al.’ The issue number should be omitted if there is continuous pagination throughout a volume.
 Titles of journals should appear in their abbreviated form using the NCBI LinkOut page.
 References to books and monographs should include the town of publication and the number of the edition to which reference is made.
-References to material available on websites should include the full Internet address, and the date of the version cited.
+References to material available on websites should follow a similar style, with the full URL included at the end of the reference, as well as the date of the version cited and the date of access.

 Examples of correct forms of references are given below.